PhoenixTales/wiki.gothicarchive.org/characters.md

   - _Nimblefinger_ tries to sell this apprentice's _Fire Stone_ to the player
   - `HELLFIRE: So that wretched imp [Nimblefinger] tried to sell you the Fire Stone, tststs.
 This Fire Stone belongs to my apprentice, whom I haven't seen for two days.
 He was on his way to pick a devil mushroom in the ravine.`

+## Bloodwyn
+- his likely alpha equivalent (`SLD_21`) tells player character `You're alive?
+I thought you were dead!`
+  - possible reference to _Snake Plissken_ from _Escape From New York_ who keeps hearing it from others
+  - `CABBIE: I thought you were dead.`
+  - `GIRL: I know who you are.
+Yeah!
+But I heard you were dead.
+SNAKE: I am.`
+  - `BRAIN: I swear to God, Snake, I thought you were dead.`

 ## Burgrave Bergmar
 - comes from _Western Field_
 - owner of _Mountain Fortress_